Daniillif/rsschool-cv/cv.md

 hi my name is Daniil, i am a student of rsschool you can send me email on:lifanovdaniil@gmail.com my nickname in Discord Daniillif#6841
-1. In my interests included:
+ In my interests included:
 1. Sports
 2. Games
 3. Small repairs of mobile equipment
 4. Love to my old cat)

-####little example of code on codewars
+### Little example of code on codewars
 `function multiply(a, b){
   a * b
 }`